dennisdharmawan/PhageSusceptibility_ML/README.md

 # Predictive models of phage susceptibility in *Pseudomonas aeruginosa*

 This repository contains machine learning models to predict phage susceptibility in 476 *Pseudomonas aeruginosa* isolates.
-Significant genes and clusters of orthologous genes (COGs) discovered through genome-wide association study (GWAS) were used as input features, and susceptibility of *Pseudomonas aeruginosa* isolates to 8 different phages were used as target variables.
+Significant genes and clusters of orthologous genes (COGs), identified through a genome-wide association study (GWAS), were used as input features.
+The susceptibility of *Pseudomonas aeruginosa* isolates to 8 different phages were served as the target variables.

-The contents of this repository are a part of the master's thesis titled "Discovering genetic determinants of phage host range in *Pseudomonas aeruginosa*: Genome-wide association study and predictive modeling of phage susceptibility".
-The thesis was conducted in the Computational Systems Biology research group at KU Leuven, Belgium.
+This work is part of the master's thesis titled "**Discovering genetic determinants of phage host range in *Pseudomonas aeruginosa*: Genome-wide association study and predictive modeling of phage susceptibility**", conducted within the Computational Systems Biology research group at KU Leuven, Belgium.